Resource

 However, it is proprietary and closed-source - though there are some open source components on their GitHub repository, linked in the Source.
 Here are a couple of open source alternatives to Miro:

-• OpenBoard is a cross-platform (Linux / Windows / macOS) interactive whiteboard application.
+- OpenBoard is a cross-platform (Linux / Windows / macOS) interactive whiteboard application.
 It is currently maintained by the Education Department (DIP) of the Canton of Geneva in Switzerland.

-• Lorien is a desktop infinite canvas drawing/note-taking app that is focused on performance, small savefiles and simplicity.
+- Lorien is a desktop infinite canvas drawing/note-taking app that is focused on performance, small savefiles and simplicity.
 It is actively developed and we hope might one day have a Miro-like multiplayer mode.

 Miro Apps Examples

-In this repository, you can find types for Miro SDK and several simple examples.
+In this repository, you can findΒ types for Miro SDK and several simple examples.

 REST API

-Description
+Description | |

-from your team, based on data from an external source.
+automate-user-management | This example explains how to add and remove members from your team, based on data from an external source. |

-github-issue-importer This example shows how to import issues from GitHub
+github-issue-importer | This example shows how to import issues from GitHub to a board with custom fields using Miro API. |

-sample-app Handy playground for playing with Miro Board API and Web-plugins.
+sample-app | Handy playground for playing with Miro Board API and Web-plugins. |

 Web-Plugins